streamingfast/substreams-solana/README.md

 substreams-solana = "0.13"
 ```

+### Protobuf Extern paths

-* If you have other protobuf objects that refer to the `sf.solana.type.v1` types, create a `buf.gen.yaml` file like this before you run `substreams protogen` or `buf generate`:
+If you have other protobuf objects that refer to the `sf.solana.type.v1` types, like the [Solana Substreams Foundational Modules](https://github.com/streamingfast/substreams-foundational-modules/tree/develop/solana-common) you must inform the Protobuf code generator to generate `subtreams_solana::pb::sf::solana::type::v1` for messages pointing to `sf.solana.type.v1`.

+Add or modify the `buf.gen.yaml` file so that it has an `extern_path=...` option defined like this:

 ```yaml
 version: v1